-Penile erection is a result of complex interaction between nervous, arterial, venous and sinusoidal systems.
-Any defect in one of these links can lead to erectile dysfunction.
+Penile erection is a result of a complex interaction between the nervous, arterial, venous and sinusoidal systems.
+Any defect in one of these components can lead to erectile dysfunction.

-Psychological factors (mental impulse) causes transmission of parasympathetic impulses to the penis.
+Psychological factors (mental impulse) cause transmission of parasympathetic impulses to the penis.
 This causes relaxation of arterioles and corpora cavernosa sinusoids.
-As the sinusoidal spaces start filling, corporal veno-occlusive mechanism activates, ad fibrous tunica albuginea compresses the emissary veins of corpora, and rigid erection is achieved.
+As the sinusoidal spaces start filling, the corporal veno-occlusive mechanism activates, and the fibrous tunica albuginea compresses the emissary veins of the corpora, and rigid erection is achieved.

 - psychogenic (~10%)